gdaverdin/bioinfo/Lab-4-:-Alignment-and-Phylogeny.md

 ## Build a peptide gene tree in RAxML

+Let's use our PASTA alignment (pastajob.marker001.interesting_seqs.pep.aln) to build a gene tree.
+RAxML is my recommended choice for building maximum likelihood (ML) trees.
+Here we will use the GTR (General Time Reversible) model of protein substitution, running 100 rapid bootstraps.
+We will use 2 threads

 run_raxml.sh

     #!/bin/bash
     /usr/local/raxml/latest/raxmlHPC-PTHREADS -T 2 -f a -x 12345 -m PROTGAMMAGTR -s pastajob.marker001.interesting_seqs.pep.aln -# 100 -p 2 -n testalignment

+and submit it, making sure to request two threads.

+    qsub -q rcc-30d -pe thread 2 ./run_raxml.sh